actori/actori/README.md

 ## Code of Conduct

-Contribution to the actix crate is organized under the terms of the Contributor Covenant, the maintainer of actix, @fafhrd91, promises to intervene to uphold that code of conduct.
+Contribution to the actori crate is organized under the terms of the Contributor Covenant, the maintainer of actori, @fafhrd91, promises to intervene to uphold that code of conduct.